 Outside of that, though, there usually aren’t many restrictions.
 No matter how you slice it, it’s a valuable opportunity for the player.

 Staying local, you choose a Titans spread bet.
 If the Titans cover, the player would be credited for the winning ticket and go home happy.
-If the Titans don’t cover, the player would lose the $500.
+If the Titans don’t cover, the player would lose the $1000.
 However, FanDuel would refund that amount to the player’s account as a site credit (with a 1X wager requirement).
-In this example the bettor would receive $500 in bonus bets, which would be converted to cash after being bet once.
+In this example the bettor would receive $1000 in site credit, which would be converted to cash after being bet once.

 As you can see, it’s not exactly risk-free, as the player could lose both the initial bet, plus the bonus bet, but it does give a second chance to get whole – a valuable opportunity.

 It’s pretty obvious why risk-free bets are beneficial for players.
 Some players may be irked by having to play through a refunded free bet before being able to touch it, but free bet opportunities are those you’ll want to take advantage of.

 Free bets are almost exactly like risk-free bets, but with one key difference: with risk-free bets, you receive a bonus credit regardless of whether you win or lose your initial wager.

 Free bets can come in a few different flavors with different terms.
 Some sites require that players first make a deposit before adding the free bet into their account (equal to a percentage of that deposit amount).
 Others want players to first deposit and then make a wager.
 Once they do, they’ll receive a site credit equal to a certain portion of that bet (usually 100%), whether they win or lose the original wager.

 Bonus bet example: